ey92/notes/2668notes.md

 | 664bc | year in babylonian calendar |

 ### Kingdoms and Dynasties
-Kingdoms - periods of unity divided by Intermediate Periods
+**Kingdoms** - periods of unity divided by Intermediate Periods
 - Two Lands under one king, capitol at/near Memphis

-Three Kingdoms (Old, Middle, New) modern construct:
+- Three Kingdoms (Old, Middle, New) modern construct:
     - Menes (first of D1), beginning of Early Dynastic period, ca. 3050
     - Nebhepetre Mentuhotep II, beginning of Middle Kingdom, ca. 2050
     - Ahmose, beginning of New Kingdom, ca. 1570

-Dynasties - kingship passed father to son
+**Dynasties** - kingship passed father to son
 - relationship to Queen Mother essential, by blood or marriage (_matrilineality_)
 - no claim to throne if not related to Queen Mother

 ## Cosmology: understanding of the universe
-Egyptian universe: bubble or void within watery chaos
+Egyptian universe: bubble or void within watery chaos _Nun_

 **Tripartite Cosmos**: heavens, Earth, Duat

 **Field of Reeds** in the northern sky with circumpolar stars "the eternal ones"

 **Duat**: the netherworld, 12 hours of passage for Re
+- Amduat scenes
+    - sun/Ra travels through 12 gates watery gates in Duat
+    - Apep the serpent threatens passage
+    - potentially influenced Christian ideas of Hell

 **Akhet** - horizon; dangerous, liminal, transitional place

+### Ra
+- polymorphic, polynomic
+- Ra, sun disc
+- Khepri, scarab at dawn
+- Atum, ram at sunset
+- Ra-Horakthty, merged with Horus
+- Aten, life-giving solar disc

 ## Cosmogeny: understanding of how the world was created
+- 4 creation myths/theologies
+1. Hermopolis (earlier)
+- originates from city of Thoth (wisdom, writing, magic), who Greeks connect to Hermes
+- mentioned in Pyramid Texts
+- mound rises out of water
+- bird lays an egg on mound
+- plurality of gods coming out of chaos

-Ogdoad: masculine/feminite counterparts, original gods
+- **Ogdoad**: masculine/feminite counterparts, original gods
     - Nun/Naunet:     water/inertia
-- Huh/Hauhet:     infinity
+    - Huh/Hauhet:     infinity/eternity
     - Kuk/Kauket:     darkness
     - Amun/Amaunet:   uncertainty/hiddenness
     - real world: dry, active, limited, light, tangible

-Ennead
+2. Heliopolis
+- Plutarch's Isis and Osiris (2nd c.)
+- Hymn to Osiris
+- Horus & Seth known by Early Dynastic Period, Osiris by Old Kingdom
+- Atum is the chief god, created himself and the other gods
+- **Ennead**
     - Atum self-evoloving
-- Shu and Tefnut
+    - Shu (air) and Tefnut (moisture)
-- Nut and Geb
+    - Nut (sky) and Geb (Earth)
     - Osiris, Set, Isis, Nephthys
+    - Horus
+3. Memphis
+4. Amun cult, centered at Thebes

 Ptah of Memphis
 - embodies human creation